 We combat the disease of addiction with medication-assisted treatment as part of a comprehensive treatment approach.

 When you start a BrightView program, you will be prescribed medication to ease withdrawal symptoms.
 These medications work with the dopamine receptors in your brain just like opioids do, but they don’t make you feel any of the narcotic effects.
-This way, they allow us to ease your symptoms and keep you as comfortable as possible throughout your withdrawal.
+This way, they allow us to ease your symptoms and keep you as comfortable as possible throughout your withdrawal from opioid dependence.

 Excessive Substance Use